 If you or a loved one were hurt in an ATV accident, we recommend talking with an attorney about your rights and options.
 In some cases, ATV accidents are just that – no-fault accidents.
 When a no-fault accident occurs, no one is to blame or the injured rider may be at fault.
 However, there are many cases in which an ATV accident is the result of someone else?s careless or reckless conduct.

-When you believe another person or business is responsible for your injuries or relative?s passing, talk with an ATV accident lawyer at Lugar Law PC.
+When you believe another person or business is responsible for your injuries or relative?s passing, talk with an ATV accident lawyer at Lugar Injury Law.
 We will investigate the accident.
 A thorough analysis of the evidence may point to a specific person or business? negligence.
 When this is the case, we may recommend pursuing compensation through an insurance claim or a civil lawsuit.

 What is an ATV?